HE is all you need: Compressing FHE Ciphertexts using Additive HE: Background

 \subsection{Homomorphic Encryption}

-Homomorphic Encryption is a form of public-key cryptography which permits computation on messages while in encrypted form, without the need to access the secret key.
+Homomorphic Encryption (HE) is a form of public-key cryptography which permits computation on messages while in encrypted form, without the need to access the secret key.
 Similar to other public-key cryptosystems, homomorphic ciphertexts are larger than the underlying plaintext.
 The ratio between the ciphertext and plaintext is denoted as the \textit{expansion factor}.

-In a typical protocol using homomorphic encryption, a client encrypts its private input using a homomorphic cryptosystem and sends the resulting ciphertexts to a server.
+Homomorphic encryption is typically used to construct a one-round protocol between a client and a server.
+The client encrypts its private input homomorphically and sends the resulting ciphertexts to a server.
 This constitutes the client's \textit{request}.
 The server computes the desired function over the client's encrypted input.
 The result is then transmitted back to the client as the \textit{response}.
-While there are some techniques to reduce the request size, there is no work addressing response size.
-This work focuses on reducing the response size.
+This work addresses the large response size and aim to reduce it.